Lalcs/kotcollections/docs/API_REFERENCE.md

 #### union(other)

-Returns the union of two lists.
+Returns the union as a KotSet (Kotlin-compatible: returns a Set of distinct elements).

-Note: Unlike Kotlin's Set-returning variant, this library returns a KotList (order preserved from the left-hand side; duplicates in the original left list are kept, new elements are appended once).

 ```python
 lst1 = KotList([1, 2, 3])